 UK Fiancé or Proposed Civil Partner Visa Requirements

-The fiancé visa is a temporary arrangement, with a purpose of getting married or entering into civil partnership usually within six (6) months of the grant of the entry clearance.
+The fiancé visa is a temporary arrangement, with the purpose of getting married or entering into civil partnership usually within six (6) months of the grant of the entry clearance.
 Therefore, most of the requirements for getting a fiancé visa are the same as that of getting the spouse/partner visa.
 To qualify for a fiancé visa, an applicant is required to fulfil all the requirements in Paragraph E-ECP.2.1. to 4.2 of Appendix FM to the Immigration Rules.

 - The sponsor and the applicant must intend to get married within a six month period